i112358/IS2545_Deliverable3/README.md

 # IS2545 - Deliverable 3: BDD Testing

 ###Summary
 	The most frustrating part of this assignment was finding the web elements and getting their value/texts.
 I spent some time using the Chrome DevTools just finding where the elements were and how to get to them by either id/class/xpath.
 And I feel like that I spent more time testing my tests than actually testing the website...
 	But it was an interesting assignment, and as I wrote more and more tests, I became more familiar with the process and could gradually find elements with more ease.
-I failed to implement one of the tests on registering an account because of the captcha.
+	I failed to implement one of the tests (Scenario 5 of User story 1) on registering an account because of the captcha.
 In the sucess scenario, the user should see a message telling them they registered successfully.
 However, because it was not possible to automate the process to answer the captcha correctly, I could not test the success scenario.
 	All the other tests were implemented without problem and all succeeded.

 ###User Stories